phonkee/treasure/README.md

 ])
 ```

-AND and OR clauses can be stacked anyway you want, you can create really complex clauses:
+AND and OR clauses can be stacked, so you can create really complex clauses:

 ```rust
 select!(many:User[